itsjavedpatel/learn-react/4.Including-parcel/README.md

-# This id for including parcel inside our website using npm
+# This is for including parcel inside our website using npm

 # Parcel